Run-J/DataStructure/AutoSchedulingOfTasks/README.md

 # Time Management Assistant Tool

 ## Overview
-Designed a command-line tool to generate daily schedules based on user-defined working hours, task durations, and deadlines.
-Users can manually add tasks or load them from a file with auto-scheduling for efficient time allocation.
+A command-line tool designed to generate daily schedules based on user-defined working hours, task durations, and deadlines.
+Users can manually add tasks or load them from a file, enabling auto-scheduling for efficient time allocation.

 ---

 ## Creative Inspiration
-In my daily studies, I often have numerous assignments, tests, previews, and reviews to manage.
-Without a proper schedule, everything can become messy and overwhelming.
-To address this, I want to build a assistant tool that helps me efficiently plan my assignments and study schedule.
+In my daily studies, managing assignments, tests, previews, and reviews often becomes overwhelming.
+To address this, I created an assistant tool to efficiently plan my study schedule and assignments.

-When faced with a large workload, I would like this tool to automatically generate a schedule based on the assignment details and test dates I provide.
-The input information can include the assignment name, estimated time or hours needed to complete it, and its due date.
-Additionally, I can input exam dates along with their difficulty level—easy exams are automatically scheduled for one hour of review, average exams for two hours, and difficult exams for three hours.

-The scheduler will automatically distribute assignments across different days based on the daily working hours I define.
-Exam reviews will be scheduled on the day before the exam date to ensure proper preparation.
+### How It Works:
+- Users provide task details such as:
+  - Assignment name, estimated time required, and due date.
+  - Exam dates and difficulty levels (easy = 1 hour, average = 2 hours, difficult = 3 hours).
+- The tool:
+  - Automatically distributes tasks across days based on user-defined daily working hours.
+  - Schedules exam reviews for the day before each exam.

-As a user, I only need to enter the tasks that need to be completed, and the program will handle the scheduling for me.
-This system eliminates the need to manually plan and ensures that everything is organized efficiently, automatically generating a plan for completing my tasks.
+This system eliminates the need for manual planning by organizing tasks efficiently and automatically generating a plan for task completion.

 ---

 ## Key Features
-1. Built on Linux using GCC, GDB, and Makefile for streamlined builds.
+1. Built on Linux using **GCC**, **GDB**, and **Makefile** for streamlined builds and debugging.
-2. Leveraged data structures (e.g., BST, hash tables, stacks, and linked lists) for optimized task management and improved time complexity.
+2. Leverages **optimized data structures** (e.g., BST, hash tables, stacks, linked lists) for task management and time complexity improvements.

 ---

-## How Data Structures Be Used
+## How Data Structures Are Used

 ### Goal and Data Structure Selection

 The program's goal is to **optimize time complexity**.
-The main requirements include:
+Key requirements include:
 - **Sorting tasks by date** to list all current tasks.
 - **Searching for task details** by name.
 - **Searching for tasks on a specific date.**